Best Carpet Choices for Basements?

 nails are rusty they will be just fine to reuse.
 Even if you find some tack-less

-strips that are damaged, only those that are bad can be replaced as needed.
+strips that are damaged, only those that are bad should be replaced as needed.
 Any

 installer that would say it is a bother to replace bad tack-less is not worth

-using, so don't be afraid to make your wishes and concerns known.
+hiring, so don't be afraid to make your wishes and concerns known upfront.